 Who was Belle Gunness?
-She was a serial killer who lived in both Illinois and Indiana around the turn of the 20th Century.
-Her original name was Brynhild Paulsdatter Storseth and she was born in Norway in 1859.
-She immigrated to the United States in 1881 and married her first husband a mere three years later.
+She was a serial killer who lived in both Illinois and Indiana around the turn of the 20th century.
+Her original name was Brynhild Paulsdatter Strseth and she was born in Norway in 1859.
+She immigrated to the US in 1881 and married her first husband a mere three years later.

 After this, the crimes of Belle Gunness began.
 She committed insurance fraud, killed upwards of 40 people - including her own family members - and possibly faked her own death.
-Among the known facts about Belle Gunness is that she was an imposing woman, at 6-feet tall and 200 pounds, and that only one child - her second husband's daughter Swanhild - survived her clutches.
-At the time of her supposed death in 1908, Gunness lived on a farm in LaPorte, Indiana.
-This farm was later nicknamed the "murder farm" due to the many bodies uncovered there.
-If you're curious to learn more about her read on to discover the truly gruesome crimes of Belle Gunness.
+Among the known facts about Belle Gunness is that she was an imposing woman, very tall and 250 pounds and that only one child - her second husband's daughter Swanhild - survived her clutches.
+At the time of her supposed death in 1908, Gunness lived on a farm in LaPorte, IN.
+If you're curious to learn more about her, read on to discover the truly gruesome crimes of Belle Gunness.

 She May Have Killed Three Of Her Children In A House Fire

 The LaPorte, IN, farmhouse owned by Belle Gunness caught fire and burned to the ground on the night of April 27, 1908.
-When authorities sifted through the rubble the next day, they found the bodies of three children - presumably those of her daughters Myrtle and Lucy from her first husband, Mads Sorenson, and her son Phillip, from her second husband, Peter Gunness - were found in what remained of their beds.
+When authorities sifted through the rubble the next day, they found the bodies of three children - presumably those of her daughters Myrtle and Lucy from her first husband, Mads Sorenson, and her son Phillip, from her second husband, Peter Gunness - were found in the basement.
 A fourth body, thought to be Gunness herself, was also found.
 The latter body was headless, and considerably shorter than Gunness, leading people to theorize that it really wasn't hers.

 Ray Lamphere, a hired hand who worked on the farm, was later charged with setting the fire.
 This was never proven, and some people at the time believed that Gunness set the fire in order to fake her own death.